SMORTAZA/Genomic_test/README.md

 This report present the beginning of a genomic analysis of patient data.
 This Github link (https://github.com/ARTbio/genomic-analysis-test/blob/master/README.md) give access to the instructions for this genomic analysis.

+*Note : If you can't see the pictures, there are available directly on the Genomic_test repertory.*

 ## Dependancies

 * The work has done on ubuntu 14.04 LTS - 64 bits, from my /home/ repertory.